RauxaDataScience/GansContextDataSets/README.md

 Code in this repo reads a 3D models with .STL extensions and uses elevation, azimuth & distance to generate images of the 3D model from every possible position.

-The code in this repo rotates a 3D model around it's x,y,z axis to generate an image of the model from every angle.
+The code in this repo rotates a 3D model around it's (x, y, z) axis to generate an image of the model from every angle.

+The purpose of this dataset is to train a GAN model to generate realistic images of a chair and to move the research into having GANs generate complex realistic scenes.

 Link to ChairGansContext dataset goes here <>